POWERING LOCAL CHANGE

 As we emerge from the pandemic, SSE Renewables is committed to supporting communities through the recovery and welcomes applications which aims to promote community spirit and bring people together; enhance quality of life and promote people’s well-being; and foster vibrant sustainable communities.

 The Slieve Kirk Wind Park Community Fund launched in 2012 to support local projects in the vicinity of the wind farm.
-Our latest contribution in 2020 takes the total amount awarded in the North West to over £2.1 million.
+Our latest contribution in 2021 of over £188,000 to 63 groups takes the total amount awarded in the North West to over £2.3 million.

 In response to the COVID-19 emergency, Slieve Kirk launched a £50,000 COVID-19 response fund in April 2020 to support local communities around the wind farm.
 Due to demand the remaining £120,000 was made available in May 2020 to assist in the relief measures around Covid-19.
 The funding was made immediately available to groups mobilising a rapid response to support those most-in-need as a direct result of the impact of the Coronavirus outbreak.
 A total of 85 groups in the area around Slieve Kirk Wind Park were allocated financial assistance to deliver a range of community support reliefs.
 Measures supported included delivery of food for vulnerable families, technology for children home-schooling, the provision of mindfulness and exercise programmes, and the production of PPE equipment for local care home residents and staff.